bavelsoft/broccolis/doc/DESIGN.md

 Java annotation processing is a nice way to kick off code code generation, because:

-* It integrates well with other java code.
+* It integrates well with other Java code.
 * It's part of the standard of Java platform,
     * and therefore has good tooling support, e.g. in Intellij IDEA.